Contact Your State Senator:

 Identify yourself, including city, county and library.

-List why the bill is a (good/bad) idea – legislators want to know who is touched by your issues and how they are affected.
+Explain why lowering the PLF rate to 1.66% is a bad idea – legislators want to know who is touched by your issues and how they are affected.

-Share a story that tells the impact of each bill/issue – personalize to your library
+Share a story that tells the impact of your library.

 Be sure legislators understand the following: